MinchinWeb/openttd-metalibrary/ReadMe.txt

     and encouraged!

 -- Requirements ---------------------------------------------------------------
-WmDOT requires OpenTTD version 1.1 or newer.
+MetaLibrary requires OpenTTD version 1.2 or newer.
 This is available as a free
-    download from OpenTTD.org
+    download from OpenTTD.org.
+It is not particularly useful on its own, but will hopefully be helpful if you would like to write your own AI.
-As dependances, WmDOT also requires:
+As dependencies, MetaLib also requires:
     - Binary Heap, v.1      ('Queue.BinaryHeap-1.tar')
     - Fibonacci Heap, v.2   ('Queue.FibonacciHeap-2.tar')
     - Graph.AyStar, v.6     ('Graph.AyStar-6.tar')